hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > names and forms.

-​By reading your words 'as long as Ishvara exists', it appears that Ishvara is limited by time and hence not eternal.
+By reading your words 'as long as Ishvara exists', it appears that Ishvara is limited by time and hence not eternal.
 Now, where is the case of eternity of anything created by him.
-​

 > Yes, a nirguna brahma jnAni can negate all names and forms
 > along with Ishwara.

-​OK.
+OK.
 Only neglect, but can not kill.
 So, it appears here that Ishvara is eternal.
 You are confused as you are saying one thing in one part of post and opposite in other part.
 Be consistent.
-​

 > However, it is only theoretically known from sastras